-5. Performance Standards
+5.Performance Standards

-As part of adopting the common core state standards, hereafter common core, Kentucky joined the Partnership for Assessment of Readiness for College and Careers (PARCC) national consortium and began a process of aligning its state educational accountability system toward the goal of measuring students' readiness for post-secondary success.
-In order to use K-PREP to this end, performance standards were derived that indicate the mastery level needed to be considered "on track" for college and career readiness at pre-secondary levels.
+In adopting the Kentucky Academic Standards, the Commonwealth of Kentucky began a process of aligning its state educational accountability system toward the goal of measuring students' readiness for post-secondary success.
+In order to use K-PREP to this end, performance standards were derived that indicate the mastery level needed to be considered "on track" for college and career readiness at presecondary levels.
 This chapter provides a general discussion of determining performance standards for K-PREP Reading, Mathematics, and On-Demand Writing assessments.
 A separate, and detailed, report of the process is available for interested readers.
-The final section of this chapter covers the standards determined for Science and Social Studies.
+The final section of this chapter covers the standards determined for Science (2012-2014) and Social Studies.